getodk/docs/odk2-src/getting-started-2-user.rst

 - :doc:`scan` (beta) - not yet fully released!
 It will be an Android application that uses the device’s camera and specialized code to automatically digitize written data from paper forms.
 - :doc:`app-designer-intro` - a design environment for creating, customizing, and previewing your forms.
 - :doc:`cloud-endpoints-intro` - a ready-to-deploy server and data repository with enhancements to support bi-directional data synchronization across disconnected devices.
-- :doc:`suitcase-intro` - a desktop tool for synchronizing data from an ODK 2 server so the data can be exported to CSV format.
+- :doc:`suitcase-intro` - a desktop tool for synchronizing data from an ODK-X server so the data can be exported to CSV format.

-This page provides a brief end-to-end walk-through of the ODK 2 tools.
+This page provides a brief end-to-end walk-through of the ODK-X tools.
 It will cover the following topics:

 .. contents:: :local: